 Too often, we make our best employees our worst managers.
 For some reason, management becomes an employee’s definition of progression in a company and we promote these employees as a result of their success.
 And with minimal training or tools, they fail.

 Don’t promote employees to manager until they’re ready.
 Have them lead committees or large projects and get feedback from people they work with.
 Then use data to make decisions.

 Your organization’s processes can create bad management, especially with poor tools, procedures, and poor information.
 There’s a reason why every article about traditional performance management, for example, is being slated as dead – processes such as these are too infrequent and out of date.

 - Annual engagement data is outdated when your managers get a hold of it.
 Use more real-time engagement ‘pulses’ when measuring engagement.
 It’s easier to deal with smoke before fire.

-- Institute mandatory 1:1s for managers to their employees – Gallup also found that workers whose managers hold regular meetings are three times more likely to be engaged (feel involved in and enthusiastic about their jobs).
+- Institute mandatory 1:1 Sync-Ups for managers with their employees – Gallup also found that people whose managers hold regular meetings are three times more likely to be engaged (feel involved in and enthusiastic about their jobs).

 - Don’t reward annually – ensure recognition is part of the daily fabric of your company.
 Enabling recognition daily with managers will have a large impact on engagement.
 Recognition has the biggest impact on engagement, after all.

 If you want managers to have a positive impact, they must be part of the strategic narrative of your company’s objectives and mission.

 After all, they are the bridge between senior leadership that doesn’t see what happens on a daily basis and the employees that do all the work and interact with your customers.
 If managers do not understand strategic goals and what success looks like, they’ll be unaware and disengaged.

 And when employees ask them questions, they seem clueless.
 Employees are likely to leave clueless managers even faster.